-If you’ve taken a course in intercultural understanding at some point in your life, chances are you’ve come across Geert Hofstede and his four dimensions of national culture (see below).
+If you have taken a course in intercultural understanding at some point in your life, chances are you have come across Geert Hofstede and his four dimensions of national culture (see below).
 The model, which now contains individual reporting on 93 countries, can especially prove useful for smaller and less resourceful businesses contemplating international expansion.
-Blindly relying on the data, however, isn’t the way to go.
+Blindly relying on the data, however, is not the way to go.

-*Note: This post won’t explain the different factors in-depth, but you can read about them here.
+*Note: This post will not explain the different factors in-depth, but you can read about them here.
 An additional two dimensions have since been added to the cultural framework based on research carried out by other people (Long-term vs. Short-term Orientation and Indulgence vs. Restraint).

 Reduce the margin of error when expanding internationally

-Ideally, you’d want to undertake thorough market research prior to expanding into new territory.
-And by thorough, just to clarify, I’m referring to conducting field research (in addition to secondary research) that aims to identify attitudes towards your specific products/services within your target group in the local market.
+Ideally, you would want to undertake thorough market research prior to expanding into new territory.
+And by thorough, just to clarify, I am referring to conducting field research (in addition to secondary research) that aims to identify attitudes towards your specific products/services within your target group in the local market.
 A few important questions to ask include:

 - Is there even a local demand for the product we offer?